csci-185/spring2024/pages/_assignments/tutorial05.md

 * Use the Chrome inspector to adjust the alignment properties.
 * To turn the bullets off, set the `list-style-type` property to `none`.
 * To create a fixed menu, see <a href="https://codepen.io/vanwars/pen/LYBdyzJ?editors=0100" target="_blank">this code sample</a>:

+## What to turn in
+Please read carefully: To turn in Tutorial 5, please link to all 3 tasks on your homepage.
+See Sarah's homepage to see an example of what your homepage should look like:
+* <a href="https://vanwars.github.io/csci185-coursework/" target="_blank">https://vanwars.github.io/csci185-coursework/</a>

+When you're done, paste the following links into the Moodle under the Tutorial 5 submission section:

+1. A link to your **homepage** on GitHub pages, which should link to all 3 parts of this tutorial.
+2. A link to your GitHub **code repository** (where your code files are stored).